 Here is a different example.
 Your company is considering a project that could result in some future cash flows.
 There is a degree of uncertainty as to whether this income expectation will pan out.
 If you use the discounted cash flow valuation, your analysis is going to miss this downside.
 To deal with the uncertainty, you could opt to drop the project early if things don’t look as expected.

 This strategy works like a put option.
 You reserve the right to abandon the project.
-You contract the scale of the project investment early should things not work out.
+You reduce the scale of the project investment early should things not work out.

 If real options are part of your business strategy, your DCF analysis could underestimate the value of the project.